commercialhaskell/stack/FAQ.md

-So that this doesn't become repetitive: for the reasons behind the answers below, see [the architecture document](https://github.com/fpco/stack/blob/master/ARCHITECTURE.md).
+So that this doesn't become repetitive: for the reasons behind the answers below, see the [[Architecture]] page.
 The goal of the answers here is to be as helpful and concise as possible.

 __I need to use a different version of a package than what is provided by the LTS Haskell snapshot I'm using, what should I do?__